wangyimosquito/E-commercePlatform/README.md

   + add()
   + update()
 3. Build test for each function.
+4. Update Tomcat server as the backend server for http requests.

 ## Current Porgress
-1. Update tomcat server
-2. Update part of Servlet function
+1. Update part of Servlet function

 ## Current Problem
 1. How to put tother each module and make them work together?